Abrhammmo/solar-challenge-week0/README.md

 After detailed analysis and comparison, each country was evaluated using weighted metrics (with **GHI** as the top priority).
 The resulting report highlights the **most viable country** for solar panel investment, considering irradiance strength, environmental stability, and minimal maintenance risks.

----

-Would you like me to add a **“Project Structure”** section next (showing what each folder does, e.g., `data/`, `filtered/`, `cleaned/`, `final/`, etc.)?
-That would make your README look complete and easy to navigate for grading or GitHub visitors.